 Hahn is also coordinating lead author for the European and Central Asian Regional Assessment of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).

-Thomas holds a PhD from the Swedish University of Agricultural Sciences, where he studied property rights of the indigenous Sami people, ethics, and conflict resolution.
+Hahn holds a PhD from the Swedish University of Agricultural Sciences, where he studied property rights of the indigenous Sami people, ethics, and conflict resolution.
 With a background in agricultural economics, he has explored interdisciplinary science, from social sciences to ecology.
 Presently, his work is mostly transdisciplinary.
-Previously, Thomas was a full-time teacher and the director of studies at SRC, but now focuses more on research.
+Previously, Hahn was a full-time teacher and the director of studies at SRC, but now focuses more on research.

-Thomas collaborates with other departments at SU on teaching and research.
+Hahn collaborates with other departments at SU on teaching and research.
 He has helped catalyze the Faculty of Social Sciences to instigate a new topic for graduate studies: environmental social science, which will promote interdisciplinary research careers.
-In 2015 Thomas had some of his research featured by Stockholm University.
+In 2015 Hahn had some of his research featured by Stockholm University.